athanasiosem/betterread/README.md

 # betterread
-Chrome/Edge extension that changes the layout of a webnsite for better reading experience.
+Chrome/Edge extension that changes the layout of a website for better reading experience.